cfleisig/cfleisig/README.md

-- 👋 Hi, I’m @cfleisig, a third year Engineering Science student at the University of Toronto
+- 👋 Hi, I’m @cfleisig, an Engineering Physics student in the Engineering Science program at the University of Toronto.
-- 👀 I’m interested in software development, data analysis and engineering physics.
 - 📫 Reach me at clara.fleisig@mail.utoronto.ca

 <!---